Sandhinirmocana Sutra: Chapter 5: The Absence of Essence

-The Buddha then explains that understanding this teaching is important because "sentient beings superimpose the pattern of imaginative clinging over that of other-dependency and full perfection", and this leads to rebirth and wandering in samsara.
+The Buddha then explains that understanding this teaching is important because "sentient beings superimpose the pattern of imaginative clinging over that of other-dependency and full perfection", and this leads to rebirth and wandering in saṃsāra.
 However, by attending to this teaching and giving rise to "a wisdom not permeated by language," sentient beings are able to destroy this pattern of imaginative clinging.
 Those beings that do not understand this teaching however might instead cling to the "view of nihilism and the nonexistence of all marks," and so they "negate all three characteristic patterns."

 This chapter also provides the hermeneutical schema of the Three Turnings of the Wheel of Dharma.
 This is intended to clarify confusing or contradictory elements of earlier teachings by presenting a new teaching that resolves earlier inconsistencies by uniting all previous doctrines.
-The Sūtra affirms that the earlier "turnings of the wheel of Dharma"—the teachings of the Śrāvaka Vehicle (Śrāvakayāna) and the emptiness (Śūnyatā) doctrine found in the Prajñaparamita sutras—are authentic, but require interpretation if they are not to contradict each other.
+The Sūtra affirms that the earlier "turnings of the wheel of Dharma"—the teachings of the Śrāvaka Vehicle (Śrāvakayāna) and the emptiness (śūnyatā) doctrine found in the Prajñaparamita sutras—are authentic, but require interpretation if they are not to contradict each other.

 Thus, the Buddha states that there is an "underlying intent" to these two teachings, which is only explicitly revealed in the Saṃdhinirmocana.
 That underlying intent is the three natures and the three no-essences.
 This explicit meaning is said to "pervade all scriptures of implicit meaning with its identical, single hue, and thus demonstrates the implicit meaning of those scriptures."
 Thus while the teachings of the other two turnings require interpretation, the third turning "was the most marvelous and wonderful that had ever occurred in the world.
 It had no superior nor did it contain any implicit meaning nor occasion any controversy."

 Chapter 6: The Analysis of Yoga

-Chapter Six explains yoga and śamatha-vipaśyanā meditations from the Yogacara perspective.
-In this chapter, the Buddha teaches Maitreya that a bodhisattva's support for meditation is "the conventional exposition of the doctrine and the commitment not to cast off full, supreme awakening." Śamatha according to this sutra is the continuous focusing of the mind, while vipaśyanā is the understanding of the true nature of things, which refers to the suchness (Tathātā) and emptiness explained in the previous chapters.
-Through meditation, one is able to eradicate the mental afflictions and gain insight into the ultimate reality.
+Chapter Six explains yoga and śamatha-vipaśyanā meditations from the Yogācāra perspective.
+In this chapter, the Buddha teaches Maitreya that a bodhisattva's support for meditation is "the conventional exposition of the doctrine and the commitment not to cast off full, supreme awakening." Śamatha according to this sutra is the continuous focusing of the mind, while vipaśyanā is the understanding of the true nature of things, which refers to the suchness (tathatā) and emptiness explained in the previous chapters.
+Through meditation, one is able to eradicate the mental afflictions and gain insight into ultimate reality.

-In śamatha-vipaśyanā meditation, bodhisattvas focus on four kinds of support (alambana):
+In śamatha-vipaśyanā meditation, bodhisattvas focus on four kinds of support (ālambana):